Rocket Post – Scottish Storytelling Centre

 Written by James Ley Directed by Jemima Levick ★★★★ So, are you telling me you haven’t wanted to watch a one-woman version of Kander and Ebb’s Cabaret?
 To witness the decadence of the Kit-Kat swanning around the theatres of Aberdeen, Edinburgh, and Broadway: all to the distinct twang and ad-libbed jabs from a Scottish star?
 Madness … Continue reading Sally – Traverse Theatre

-Austwentatious – Underbelly
+Austentatious – Underbelly

 ★★★★ You’re invited to attend the social event of the season.
 And it’s going to be absolute chaos.
-Making name for infusing the prestige of Jane Austen with the improved tactics and sly humour of some of the nation’s best comics, Austentatious has continued to claim its crown as the Fringe’s favourite improvisation comedy and … Continue reading Austwentatious – Underbelly
+Making name for infusing the prestige of Jane Austen with the improved tactics and sly humour of some of the nation’s best comics, Austentatious has continued to claim its crown as the Fringe’s favourite improvisation comedy and … Continue reading Austentatious – Underbelly

 Two Fingers Up – Summerhall